 Answers (don't peek)

 1:C (He and other monks after him were protesting the Catholic Diem regime's persecution of Vietnamese Buddhists.)
 2:B (In 1912 and 1913, Ho lived in the U.S.: first New York, then Boston, where he worked in the kitchen of the Parker House Hotel.
 He later worked under the great chef Escoffier in London.)
 3:A (Ho Chi Minh was a great admirer of the U.S. and its democracy.
 He wrote letters to presidents Roosevelt, Truman and Kennedy -- they ignored him completely.)
 4:B (in 1979) 5:B (The "strategic hamlet" program, designed to isolate South Viet Nam peasants from the influence of the Viet Cong, succeeded only in so alienating the inhabitants that they became willing Viet Cong supporters-- more than half of the hamlets were infiltrated or destroyed by the Viet Cong.)
 6:B (Madame Nhu was South Viet Nam President Diem's sister-in-law; since he was unmarried, she became the virtual "first lady."
 Madame Nhu was herself a convert from Buddhism to Catholicism.)
 7:C; 8:C; 9:A; 10:B; 11:A (Not finishing all the food you are served shows that the host was generous in serving his guest.
 But do finish all the rice: it represents the sweat of the farmer.)
-12:B; 13:A (Cà Phê Chon ["Weasel Coffee"] can be purchased in various strengths from merchants on Hang Buom Street in the old quarter.
+12:B; 13:A (Cà Phê Chon ["Weasel Coffee"] can be purchased in various strengths from merchants on Hang Buom Street in Hanoi's old quarter.
 Enzymes in the digestive tract of the weasel [actually a civet] cause the beans to produce a thick, rich, chocolatey brew.)

 To argue with us about any of the answers, please e-mail us (link on main page).